How to Build a Social Content Engine for Your Brand

 How long does it take to see results from a content engine?

 Most brands see measurable impact within 60-90 days.
 The first 30 days are system setup and baseline measurement.
 Days 30-60 focus on production velocity and content testing.
 By day 90, the engine is producing at full velocity with performance data driving optimization.
-Paid campaigns see faster results; organic growth takes longer to compound.
+Paid campaigns see faster results; for the creative testing workflow that runs paid alongside organic, see our [DTC video ad playbook](/learn/dtc-video-ad-playbook/).
+Organic growth takes longer to compound.

 Can a content engine work for B2B brands?